husarion/rosbot-xl-iros-demo/README.md

 ```
 docker compose -f compose.pc.yaml pull
 ```
-Now power up the ROSbot XL and connect you computer to the `rosbotap` network, run `ssh husarion@192.168.78.1` and go into the `rosbot-xl-iros-demo` directory.
+Now power up the ROSbot XL and connect you computer to the `rosbotap` network (default password is `husarion`), run `ssh husarion@192.168.78.1` and go into the `rosbot-xl-iros-demo` directory.
 Before running the containers, check the following things:
 * gamepad should be connected to the ROSbotXL
 * make sure that antennas are tilted, so they won't collide with the manipulator.